Blog

 Carpet Tiles: The Advantages and Disadvantages

-Carpet tiles have become an increasingly popular alternative in recent years due to their modular nature - especially within high-traffic spaces, such as offices and classrooms.
-However, to know if carpet tiles are the best fit for your project, it's important to have a deeper understanding before making your purchase, including the pros and cons of carpet tiles.
+However, to know if carpet tiles are the best fit for your project, it's important to have a deeper understanding of the pros and cons of carpet tiles before making your purchase.

 Carpet tiles, or 'carpet squares' as they’re sometimes known, are simply individual tiles of carpeting that can be slotted together.
 Usually, carpet tiles are structured with a layer of pile fibres, tufted into a primary backing which is then reinforced by a second layer.